elm-community/elm-faq/index.md

 There are four special type vairables, which are `number`, `comparable`, `appendable`, and `compappend`.
 Please see question [Does Elm have ad-hoc polymorphism or typeclasses?](#does-elm-have-ad-hoc-polymorphism-or-typeclasses) for the details.

 These built-in type variables work differently from the ones defined by user defined.
-The main difference is these built-in type variables can only mean what it defined to mean.
+The main difference is these built-in type variables can only mean what they are defined to mean.
 For example:

 ```haskell
 type alias PlusFn t =